 - Flip the potatoes midway through.
 With a quick flick of a spatula, it allows different sides of the potatoes to face the heat.

 - Leave the potato skins on.
 You can certainly peel the potatoes if you prefer!
 However, not only is the skin high in fiber, but it also adds extra crunch when roasted.
+(These Roasted Fingerling Potatoes are extra tasty with the skin left on.)

 - Bake at a high heat.
 The ideal temperature for roasting potatoes is 400 degrees F. If you are cooking something else in your oven at the same time as the potatoes and need a different temperature, you can go slightly over (425 degrees F) or slightly under (375 degrees F) and still have good results.